nmag-project/project-tasks/README.md

 Binaries are avaialble at https://nmag.soton.ac.uk/nmag/download.html

-### What needs doing
+## What needs doing

 - The server nmag.soton.ac.uk needs to be decommissed.
 It would be good to take all data on there, and make it available elsewhere.
-This includes the documentation, the content of the Wiki and maybe binaries.
+This includes the documentation, the content of the Wiki and binaries.

 - The compilation as described on the current webpages doesn't work automatically.
   It would be good if this could be fixed and a fixed version made available.